gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/getting-started/sbdg-dependencies.md

 ---
-title:  "Spring Boot for Apache Geode Dependencies"
+title:  "Spring Boot for Apache Geode Dependencies - Quick Reference"
 link-title: "Spring Boot for Apache Geode Dependencies"

 description: How to add Spring Boot for Apache Geode dependencies to your project.
-weight: 1
+weight: 3
 type: getting-started-guides
 featured: false
 ---